youngandgeek/LocationAwareApp/README.md

 # LocationAwareApp
-Android Location Aware Application with different location Sensitivity.
+📍Android Location Aware Application with different location Sensitivity.

 get the current location by: